rapidsai/spark-examples/getting-started-guides/csp/azure/azure-databricks.md

   * Go to "databricks" menu in top left bar
   * Go to "Import and Explore Data"
-  * Create New Table - default location is /FileStore/tables
   * Select mortgage_eval_merged.csv and mortgage_train_merged.csv to upload.

 * Upload the XGBoost-4j Spark jars